 The best bit of advise I can give this week is to pack your hospital bag well in advance.
-With my daughter I hadn’t packed anything.
-Granted my waters broke at 34 weeks so we were totally unprepared.
-The second time around with my son I cautiously packed my hospital bag at 30 weeks.
-Thankfully we didn’t need it until I was 35 weeks.
+Anywhere from 32 weeks onward is sound advice.
+With my daughter I hadn’t packed anything and my waters broke at 34 weeks – cue mindless panic in the middle of the night.
+The second time around with my son I cautiously packed my hospital bag at 30 weeks and thankfully we didn’t need it until I was 35 weeks.

 But what items do you really need?

 It’s so easy to overload with countless unnecessary items that you don’t actually need at all and bloody typical to forget the essential items you’ll be kicking yourself for not packing.
 Though who really knows the first time around what to expect and what you’ll need, other than maybe essential items for baby.
 So many of us ladies forget to pack for ourselves.
 Having a baby is bloody hard work and you’re going to at least want a few items to make your stay in hospital that little bit more comfortable and the last thing you need is to realise you’ve forgotten a crucial item.

 So below is my Ultimate Hospital Bag Checklist for you, dad and baby.

 - Maternity Notes and Birthing Plan if you have made one.